mendix/docs/content/en/docs/appstore/modules/native-mobile-resources.md

 These are the nanoflow actions in the native network category:

-* **Is cellular connection** – checks if the device is connected to the cellular network
+* **Is cellular connection** – checks if the device is connected to a cellular network
-* **Is connected** – checks if the device is connected to the internet
+* **Is connected** – checks if the device is connected to a cellular network or a WiFi network
-     * This JS action will always return **true** if it is connected to a WiFi network, even if the network does not have access to the internet
+* **Is wifi connection** – checks if the device is connected to a Wifi network

+{{% alert color="info" %}}
-     * If the bullet above is an issue, we recommend you use an action that only returns **true** if the app is connected to a working server: the **IsConnectedToServer** JS action from the [Nanoflow Commons Module](https://marketplace.mendix.com/link/component/109515)
+These methods only check if the device is connected, not if Internet access is provided.
+If you want to check if the device is connected to the Internet, please use the **IsConnectedToServer** JS action from the [Nanoflow Commons Module](https://marketplace.mendix.com/link/component/109515)
-* **Is wifi connection** – checks if the device is connected to Wifi
+{{% /alert %}}

 ### 3.7 Native Mobile Category